Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/before_end_of_file.md

 title: "Before the end of the file"
 linkTitle: "Stage Before the end of the file"
 weight: 390
---- During this stage, you can add a record.
+---During this stage, you can add a record.
 To do so, you must modify the zdata parameter and the ldata field.

 ### Fields to define

 | Field  | Description  |
 | --- | --- |